 The judgement involved relates, in the main, to actuarial assumptions which impact the LTBP relating to the term business and the VIF.
-Those assumptions comprise both economic assumptions (namely, valuation rate of interest ("VIR"), inflation, risk discount rate, the investment return and future tax), and non-economic (operating) assumptions (namely, mortality, lapse rates and expenses).
+Those assumptions comprise both economic assumptions (namely, valuation rate of interest ("VIR"), inflation, risk discount rate and the investment return), and non-economic (operating) assumptions (namely, mortality and lapse rates).